 Mr. Brook hosted the Peikoff podcast of 6 January 2015.
 A lady had sent in a question about charity: If charity isn’t an obligation or a virtue should she continue engaging in it?
 An excerpt from Mr. Brook’s answer follows.
 Emphasis in the original (Mr. Brook’s grammar leaks a bit toward the end):

-I don’t think Mr. Brook, and the others at ARI, could get away with such pronouncements as “The solution to illegal immigration is to make it legal.” without a vestige of self-sacrifice in their followers.
-(This is a Christian problem, even if otherwise there are some fine things in Christianity.)
+Mr. Brook, and the others at ARI, could not get away with such pronouncements as “The solution to illegal immigration is to make it legal.” without a vestige of self-sacrifice in their victims (a Christian problem).
 Mr. Brook banks on latent altruism in his followers undermining their authentic self-interest.

 He takes them for suckers, even if he believes, on some level, his own rhetoric.
 He believes it, and he doesn’t believes it – which is his contradiction, his self-deception.